Symposium 2024: “Bravely Facing this Moment”

 The Symposium schedule will begin with program sessions on the evening of Monday, August 26, and continue through the morning of Wednesday, August 28.
 Program elements will include shared worship, critical analysis of recent political developments, community conversations, and ideas for practical action.
 The program is still in development and details will be added to this page as they are confirmed.

-Bravely Facing this Moment: Answering the Call to Protect Democracy
+Bravely Facing this Moment: Defending and Renewing Democracy

-2024 is a critical year for American democracy.
-The intertwined forces of right-wing authoritarianism and Christian nationalism are engaged in an all-out effort to reverse progress toward a more inclusive and pluralistic society.
-These threats are not new, but they have taken a more insidious form as advocates reject democratic norms to achieve their goals.
-This year’s Starr King Symposium will feature a timely, up-to-the-minute analysis of the critical dangers confronting us, as well as tangible proposals for how, together, we can both defend and strengthen democracy in the service of beloved community.
+2024 is a crucial year for American democracy.
+Intertwined forces of authoritarianism and Christian nationalism seek to reverse progress toward a more inclusive and pluralistic society.
+But if we commit ourselves to collaborative efforts of imagination and reconstruction, we can both protect democracy and expand its practice beyond the constricted norms and habits that define the present.
+This year’s Starr King Symposium will unite diagnosis and prescription, featuring both a timely, up-to-the-minute analysis of the political dangers confronting us, as well as tangible proposals for how we can embody a richer, multi-religious democratic culture in the service of beloved community.

-Symposium participants will have three options for program attendance:
+Symposium participants have two options for program attendance:

 Berkeley Fellowship of Unitarian Universalists